 - 1 teaspoon of minced shallot replaces the onion powder.

-How to Make the Dressing
+How to Make the Easy Avocado Ranch Dressing

-Begin by combining the apple cider vinegar and plant milk, and set aside for a few minutes.
+- Begin by combining the apple cider vinegar and plant milk, and set aside for a few minutes.

-In the meantime, combine the rest of the ingredients in a large blender cup, except for the fresh dill and parsley.
+- In the meantime, combine the rest of the ingredients in a large blender cup, except for the fresh dill and parsley.

-Add the vegan buttermilk (a combination of milk and apple cider vinegar).
+- Add the vegan buttermilk (a combination of milk and apple cider vinegar).
 Then, blend until smooth.

-If you prefer your dressing thinner, add a little more plant milk until you get the desired texture and thickness.
+- If you prefer your dressing thinner, add a little more plant milk until you get the desired texture and thickness.

-Now add the fresh herbs, but DO NOT blend them into the ingredients.
-Instead, use a spoon to stir into the avocado ranch dressing.
+- Now, you can add the fresh herbs, but DO NOT blend them into the ingredients.

-Next, transfer to a ball jar or container with a lid and refrigerate until ready to use the avocado ranch dressing.
+- Next, transfer to a ball jar or container with a lid and refrigerate until ready to use the avocado ranch dressing.

 Recipe FAQs

 We love dressings that do double or even triple duty!
 Drizzle this dressing over a tossed salad or use it in an avocado pasta salad.
-It makes for a great dip for fresh veggies, crackers, or even pita sandwiches.
+It makes for a great dip for fresh veggies, crackers, or pita sandwiches.
 Use it to top your favorite vegan tacos or fajitas!
 My kids dip their pizza crusts in it.

 Homemade avocado ranch has a velvety creamy texture and tastes a lot like regular ranch dressing.
 The herbed flavor you find in ranch dressings is achieved by using fresh dill and parsley.